 Make sure you fully understand whatever material you are presenting to your students.
 You have to be able to explain any doubts that may arise.

-Constantly evaluate students’ attitudes and perceptions towards this practice, so that you can ensure they are comfortable and actually learning.
+Regularly evaluate students’ attitudes and perceptions towards this practice, so that you can ensure they are comfortable and actually learning.